Suganya saves the day

 Says Adamo, “I’m a sports guy.
 I was either playing sports, watching sports or talking sports.”
 Today, Adamo is an account executive with Toronto FC II, the minor league soccer affiliate of Toronto FC.
 He says UTSC helped him get set up for what he’s doing.
 How?
 “From getting involved with the athletic association, to having friends in the athletic department, to playing intramural soccer every season.

 “UTSC is a small community.
 It’s so easy to access everyone,” says Adamo.
 And he’s found the same attitude at Toronto FC II.
 “They’re open to helping me plan for my future, and they mean it; it’s not just something they say.”

 The Honourable Bryon Wilfert (BA, 1976) was always interested in politics.
 In a political career that spanned 26 years, he was best known as an MP for Richmond Hill.
 “I always understood the importance of public service,” he says.
 “I’d run again in a heartbeat, but now there are other avenues to explore.
 I enjoy the diplomatic world and speaking engagements — and Asia has always been my first love affair.”

-Wilfert is now Honorary Consul for the Republic of the Union of Myanmar.
+Wilfert is now Consul General to Myanmar.
 “I’m not the kind of person that’s going to retire.
 I don’t know how to spell the word,” he says.
 “I have to be busy.”